Scissors Cut

-Scissors Cut is the fifth solo studio album by Art Garfunkel released in August 1981 on Columbia Records.
-It was his second album to miss the US Billboard top 40 (charting at 113) and his second album containing no US top 40 singles.
-The month following its release, Garfunkel would reunite with former partner, Paul Simon, for their famous 1981 Concert in Central Park.
+Scissors Cut is the fifth solo studio album by Art Garfunkel.
+It was released in August 1981 on Columbia Records; it was his second album to miss the US Billboard top 40 (charting at 113) and his second album to contain no US top 40 singles.
+In the month following its release, Garfunkel reunited with former partner Paul Simon for their famous 1981 Concert in Central Park.

 History

-In August 1981, Garfunkel released his fifth solo album Scissors Cut (U.S. No. 113, U.K. No. 51).
-This album included the Gallagher & Lyle hit "A Heart in New York" (U.S. No. 61).
+In August 1981, Garfunkel released his fifth solo album Scissors Cut (US No. 113, UK No. 51).
+This album included the Gallagher & Lyle hit "A Heart in New York" (US No. 61).
 The UK version contains the track "The Romance" rather than "Bright Eyes".
 The album was co-produced by Roy Halee, who also co-produced the Simon & Garfunkel albums, including Bridge over Troubled Water.
 Paul Simon makes a brief appearance on "In Cars" performing background vocals.
-Near the end of the song, Art sings, rather mystically, lines from "Girl from the North Country". ("Remember me to one who lives there, she once was a true love of mine" which itself comes from "Scarborough Fair" - an old English ballad covered by Simon and Garfunkel on the album Parsley, Sage, Rosemary and Thyme - a lyric extracted from this song.)
-The album is dedicated to Laurie Bird and includes a partial photograph of her on the rear cover.
+Near the end of the song, Garfunkel sings lines from "Scarborough Fair" – an old English ballad covered by Simon and Garfunkel on the album Parsley, Sage, Rosemary and Thyme).
+The album is dedicated to his late partner, Laurie Bird, and includes a partial photograph of her on the rear cover.

 Garfunkel was devastated by Bird's death in his New York apartment in June 1979 while he was in Europe filming Bad Timing.
 Garfunkel was quoted at the time, "Laurie was the greatest thing I ever knew in my life, now I've lost it."
-In 1988, he added, "I took her death terribly and remained moody over it through much of the 80's."
-He became somewhat of a recluse following the tragedy and wouldn't release another album until 1986's The Animals' Christmas with Amy Grant.
+In 1988, he added: "I took her death terribly and remained moody over it through much of the 80's."
+He became somewhat of a recluse following the tragedy, and wouldn't release another album until 1986's The Animals' Christmas with Amy Grant.